Mabel Cawthra: Married life

 Mabel was accomplished as an artist and craftswoman, and as an art collector.
 She used her inherited fortune and the income from her interior design company to support the arts.
 Mabel was a founding member of the Heliconian Club.
 This club, founded in 1909, is an association of women involved in the arts and letters based in Toronto.

 During World War I Agar Adamson became a captain in the Princess Patricia's Canadian Light Infantry, and commanded the regiment from 1916 to 1918.
 Mabel helped the war effort in London and worked with civilian refugees behind the lines in Belgium when she became ill.
 Adamson resigned, ostensibly so he could be with her, but in fact because he was suffering from nervous exhaustion.

 Mabel soon recovered, but Adamson now became affected by posttraumatic stress disorder, causing depression and lack of judgement.
 The marriage broke down, although there was no divorce.

+World War One

+During World War One, Mabel Cawthra Adamson distinguished herself in service of Belgian civilians trapped behind fighting lines.
+She first joined the Belgian Soldier's Fund, and founded the Belgian Canal Boat Fund with fellow Canadian, Mrs. Kathryn Innis-Taylor in May 1915.
+The original aim of this fund was to make use of the existing canal network in Belgium to deliver humanitarian aid to civilians by barge because access to many communities by land was rendered impossible by fighting.
+Due to German occupation and the inability to obtain visas, The Fund was never able to acquire a barge.
+However, the Belgian Canal Boat Fund opened an orphanage and school located in Veurne, Belgium.

+The school was known locally as "The Hut", and housed 370 Belgian children, provided education, and fed an additional 300 local families.
+When shelling and air raids frequently took place, everyone would shelter in trenches located behind the school.
+By the end of the war, The Belgian Canal Boat Fund raised $1,642,104 in cash, and $1,512,800 in supplies.